johnfercher/maroto/README.md

 Besides that, pages will be added when content may extrapolate the useful area.
 You can define a header which will be added always when a new page appear, in this case, a header may have many rows, lines or tablelist.

-## Maroto V2
-### This branch `master` is closed for development.
-The version `v1.0.0` mark the end of maroto V1.
-Please refer to https://maroto.io/ to know more about the new version.

 ## Installation